miasrisusanti/017FSWChallenge/Challenge05/README.md

 npm run start
 ```

-8. You can see the project through localhost or using the API documentation in Postman.
+8. You can see the project through localhost or using the API documentation in Postman or in /docs endpoint.

 ### Endpoint Explanation